- Severe storms occurred overnight, leaving behind damage

 - Different types of storms cause different patterns of damage

 - Three main types of damage patterns - tornadoes, straight-line winds, microbursts

-Winds also caused damage, turning over RVs, breaking trees, and even flipping some boat docks.
+Nearly two years ago, strong winds, that many believed to have been a tornado, caused damage, turning over RVs, breaking trees, and even flipping some boat docks.

 Was it straight line winds or was it a microburst?